Top Entry Level Nursing Jobs for New Grad Nurses

 Another area where new grad nurses find opportunities is long-term nursing facilities.

-Working at this type of facility gives you an opportunity to become familiar with residents through everyday interaction and build healthy relationships as a result.
+Working at this type of facility allows you to become familiar with residents through everyday interaction and build healthy relationships.

 Nurses often serve as a primary point-of-contact for residents; they address their concerns or direct them, as necessary, to the next level of care.